Building Equality Policy: Suppliers

 The Building Equality Policy was developed to create training and employment opportunities for women in the construction sector.

-• Valued at $20 million or more (excluding GST).
+• valued at $20 million or more (excluding GST)

-Where the procurement activity involves multiple, discrete packages of work, the total value of the activity is: The combined value of all packages of work, and not the value of individual contracts.
+Where the procurement activity involves multiple, discrete packages of work, the total value of the activity is the combined value of all packages of work, and not the value of individual contracts.

 • Construct-only